Victor2266/ComputerVision-Concept-Art-to-Model-Real3D/README.md

 ### (Google Colab Option)
 Visit this Google Colab Notebook: [Here](https://colab.research.google.com/drive/1sFt2UtVDTU171ZtouI5CUZ4gyRcVkvuV?usp=sharing) (Keep in mind that you only have a few hours of compute in the free version.)

+Then run each cell in order to set up the environment.

+There is a cell which downloads [REAL3D's MODEL, CHANGE IT LATER TO OURS] by default.

 ## After Setting up The Environment:
 ### (Local Option)
 Download the a model weight: